North Ossetia–Alania

-Forming 65.1% of the republic's population as of 2010, the Ossetians are an Iranian ethnic group native to the republic and neighboring South Ossetia.
+The majority of the republic's population (68.1% as of 2021) are Ossetians, an Iranian ethnic group native to the republic and neighboring South Ossetia.
 Ossetian is an east Iranian language descended from the medieval Alanic and ancient Sarmatian languages.
-Unlike many groups in the North Caucasus, Ossetians are predominantly Christians.
-However, almost 30% of the population adheres to Ossetian ethnic religion, generally called Uatsdin (Уацдин, "True Faith"), and a sizable Muslim minority exists.
+Unlike many ethnic groups in the North Caucasus, the majority of Ossetians are Christians, predominantly Eastern Orthodox.
+Almost 30% of the population adheres to Ossetian ethnic religion, generally called Uatsdin (Уацдин, "True Faith"), and there is a sizable Muslim minority.
 Ethnic Russians and Ingush, who form a majority in neighboring Ingushetia, form substantial minorities in the republic.

 The Ossetia region traces its history back to the ancient Alans, who founded the Kingdom of Alania in the 8th century and adopted Christianity in the 9th century.
-The kingdom would fall to the Mongols in the 13th century, and by the 17th century would be under the nominal rule of Safavid Iran.
+The kingdom would fall to the Mongols in the 13th century.
 From 1774 to 1806, Ossetia was slowly incorporated into the Russian Empire, which would split the region into a northern part included in the Terek Oblast, and a southern one included in the Tiflis and Kutaisi governorates.
 This partition would persist in the Soviet period, where North Ossetia was made into the Mountain Autonomous Soviet Socialist Republic within the Russian SFSR, while South Ossetia became an autonomous oblast within the Georgian SSR.

 Following the dissolution of the Soviet Union, the republic experienced internal conflict like in much of the North Caucasus.
 In 1992, a brief ethnic war between Ossetians and the predominantly Muslim Ingush population in the Prigorodny District took place.
 The republic has experienced spillover from the Chechen conflict, most notably in the form of the 2004 Beslan school siege.
 Proposals for Russia to annex South Ossetia in order to incorporate the two as one entity exist to this day.

 Ossetian cuisine is distinguished as an integral aspect of Ossetian culture.
 Ossetian-style pies such as Fydzhin (a meat pie) are a quintessential component of Ossetian cuisine.
 The "three pies" concept holds special symbolic significance, and representing the Sun, Earth, and water.

 Name

 In the last years of the Soviet Union, as nationalist movements swept throughout the Caucasus, many intellectuals in the North Ossetian ASSR called for the revival of the name of Alania, a medieval kingdom of the Alans.

-The term "Alania" quickly became popular in Ossetian daily life through the names of various enterprises, a TV channel, political and civic organizations, publishing house, football team, etc. In November 1994, the name "Alania" was officially added to the republic's title (Republic of North Ossetia–Alania).
+The term "Alania" quickly became popular in Ossetian daily life through the names of various enterprises, TV channels, political and civic organizations, publishing house, football team, etc. In November 1994, the name "Alania" was officially added to the republic’s title (Republic of North Ossetia–Alania).

 Geography

 The republic is located in the North Caucasus.
 The northern part of the republic is situated in the Stavropol Plain.
-22% of the republic's territory is covered by forests.
+22% of the republic’s territory is covered by forests.